brianhouse/sound_art/lectures/06_synthesis.md

 ## Getting help

-Command/Control-click on any object, and in addition to setting certain properties, you can pull up a help window that describes how to use an Object and gives an example of how to connect it.
+Command/Control-click on any object, and in addition to setting certain properties, you can pull up a help window that describes how to use an object and gives an example of how to connect it.

 Additionally, under the "Help" menu, you can access the official Pd documentation, which is also available online here: [https://puredata.info/docs/manuals/pd/](https://puredata.info/docs/manuals/pd/)